akajuvonen/akajuvonen.github.io/_drafts/vanishing-gradient.md

 ![Example node][fig_node]

-A commonly used activation function is the *sigmoid function*.
+A commonly used activation function is the *sigmoid function*:

+![Sigmoid function][fig_sigmoidfunc]

+If we plot it, it looks like this:

 ![Sigmoid][fig_sigmoid]